The String of hearts, also known as Ceropegia woodii, is the perfect trailing succulent to hang in your living space.

-However, it is a complex and unreliable process.
-You should always keep the bulb above the waterline, and if submerged, the tubers will suffer from rot.
+However, it is a complex and unreliable process, as you should always keep the bulb above the waterline.
+If submerged, the tubers will suffer from rot.

 Is it Possible to Grow a String of Hearts from a Single Leaf?

-Growth from a single leaf is conceivable for a String of heart; however, this method lacks a high success rate.
+Growth from a single leaf is conceivable for a String of hearts.
+However, this method lacks a high success rate.

 Make your Pot fuller with String of Heart!